INFORMSJoC/2024.0651/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# "Adaptive Bounded Exploration and Intermediate Actions for Data Debiasing"(https://doi.org/10.1287/ijoc.2024.0651)
+# Adaptive Bounded Exploration and Intermediate Actions for Data Debiasing

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [Creative Commons Attribution-NonCommercial-NoDerivs](LICENSE).